mostafa904/mostafa904.github.io/_pages/Labs/BePractical/Lab4.md

 ## Description

-As usual, try logging in with `admin@bepractical.tech`. first register new account and login nothing new go back let's check reset password function
+As usual, try logging in with `admin@bepractical.tech`. first register new account and login nothing new.
+So, let's check reset password function

 ## Reset Password